 Description

-Pimientos de Padrón are the perfect tapas – fast and easy to prepare and a great little snack!
+Pimientos de Padrón are the perfect Tapas – fast and easy to prepare and really delicious!
+We make them quite often these days. ;)

 Ingredients